shabin5785/docker-learnings/Readme_2.md

 - image has the application binaries and dependencies and the meta data about image and how to run them.
-No need for kernal, as the host kernal is reused by the containers
+No need for kernal or drivers, as the host kernal is reused by the containers hence light weight.